diogok/ra2/README.md

 - 2km²
 - 5km²
 Number of locations using: ? (max dist + buffer + union when touch + count)

+### locations

+Originally proposed by Rapoport (1975), this method uses geo-referenced locality data.
+Locality points are interconnected to form an open, minimum spanning tree, where all points are connected by their shortest distance (Fig. 1A).
+Minimum distances between pairs of points are measured and the average distance (mean propinquity index) is calculated.
+This average figure is used as a radius to trace a circle around each point (Fig. 1B).
+The cumulative area of the circles (deducting overlapping fragments) is taken as the species distribution area.
+One advantage of the mean propinquity index is that it is derived from the characteristics of each particular species.
+In addition, this method allows to identify possible disjunctions.
+According to Rapoport (1975) disjunctions are identified where the distance between two circles at their center is greater than twice the average distance.

 ## Future